Lyannen258/coderunner-generator/README.md

 ## Getting Started

-If you cloned the repository to your machine, move to the root directory and execute `stack build`.
+When you have cloned the repository to your machine, move to the root directory and execute `stack build`.

-After that, you can run the program with a template file by issuing `stack exec coderunner-generator _path-to-template-file_`.
-For the first included example, run `stack exec coderunner-generator example-files/01_writing_a_statement.txt`.
+After that, you can run the program with a template file by issuing `stack exec coderunner-generator -- _path-to-template-file_ -a _amount_of_instances_`.
+For the first included example, run `stack exec coderunner-generator -- example-files/01_writing_a_statement.tmpl -a 5`.

 To generate the documentation, run `stack haddock`.
 You can then open it in the browser with `stack haddock --open coderunner-generator`